Samuel-azzawi/home-automation/Readme.md

 **Estimated Time to Complete**:

-for the python code it takes about 1-2 hours max, for the website it depends on how advanced you make it, so in average it takes about 5-20 hours including connecting it to Firebase and mqtt. so overall it takes less than 24 hours to complete, so you can finish it in 1 day if you dont sleep :)
+for the python code it takes about 1-2 hours max, for the website it depends on how advanced you make it, so in average it takes about 5-20 hours including connecting it to Firebase and MQTT. so overall it takes less than 24 hours to complete, so you can finish it in 1 day if you dont sleep :)

 ---